-m) Mental Health
+Mental Health

-- i.
-All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - ii.
+All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+All concerns should be raise with the safeguarding team and logged on CPOMS.

 Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
 Staff however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

-- iii.
 Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour and education. - iv.
-Schools and colleges can access a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.
-More information can be found in the mental health and behaviour in schools guidance and follow this guidance as best practice.
+It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour and education.

+Schools can access a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.
+More information can be found in the Mental health and wellbeing guidance November 2022 guidance and follow this guidance as best practice.
 Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among children.
-See Rise Above for links to all materials and lesson plans. - v.
-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following their child protection policy and speaking to the designated safeguarding lead or a deputy.